durgathakur123/nytimes/README.md

 - The page will reload if you make edits.<br />
 - You will also see any lint errors in the console.

+### `npm add react-router-dom`

+Install react-router-dom to perform routing in the app.

+### `npm install --save redux`

+Install Redux to perform structure flow in the app, which helps to maintain the application state.

+### `npm install axios`

+Install the Axios library to make HTTP requests from node.js.

 ----------------------------------------------